QARANC.co.uk Find Extra Work

 National Archives

-The National Archives in Kew (used to be called Public Record Office) holds the service records of soldiers and QAIMNS personnel who survived their World War One service and those who served in the forces before 1921.
+The National Archives in Kew (used to be called Public Record Office) holds each army service record of soldiers and QAIMNS personnel who survived their World War One service and those who served in the forces before 1921.
 Some records may not be complete due to London bombing raids of the Second World War.
 The National Archives website is www.nationalarchives.gov.uk and the address is:

 The National Archives